The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southeast Asia: Sandy Ferguson and Ethan Crowley of Asia Desk.

 Beware the “freelance taxis” at all airports; instead, take a car service (there are stands in every arrival hall) or a metered taxi from the queue.
 Never get into an unmarked vehicle, no matter how good the driver’s English may be, as you will likely be cheated.

-Treat yourself to VIP services at Bangkok’s Suvarnabhumi Airport, especially when arriving late on an international flight.
+Treat yourself to VIP services at Suvarnabhumi Airport, especially when arriving late on an international flight.
 You’ll be met at the gate by a representative who will take you through a private and expedited immigration process.
 Bangkok is a major air-transportation hub, and there’s nothing more trying after a long journey than standing in more lines!
-After getting stamped into Thailand, the representative will accompany you to the baggage claim, through Thai customs, and on to whoever awaits you.
+After getting stamped into Thailand, the representative will accompany you to the baggage claim and through Thai customs.
 It costs between $120 and $200 for two people and is worth every cent.

-Most international airline schedules have you arriving in Bangkok very late at night; flights back to the United States typically depart in the morning.
-This means you will have to take a “forced overnight” on both ends of your international air schedule in Bangkok.
+Most international airline schedules have you arriving in Bangkok very late at night; flights back to the U.S. typically depart in the morning.
+This means you will have to take a “forced overnight” in Bangkok on both ends of your trip.
 It’s most convenient to spend your first night in Thailand within the airport complex at the Novotel Suvarnabhumi.
 Normally, because of the time difference (you are about 12 hours ahead of yourself when you land), you will find yourself sleeping only a few hours and awakening quite early the following morning, ready to fly to your first destination.

-A shower-proof shell-type windbreaker for cool evenings and the short but intense downpours.
+A waterproof windbreaker for cool evenings and the short but intense downpours.
 Also bring plenty of light cotton shirts, skirts, and trousers, and hearty cotton handkerchiefs to wipe the sweat from your brow!